sespy/ow/docs/index.md

-# Obsidian Notes - Espy
+# A Poorly Labelled Wiki

-Root of the ow Obsidian knowledge base.
+Root of this Obsidian knowledge base.

 The folders in `/docs` appear as the main sections on the navigation bar.